akrodger/htucker-mpi/README.md

 - MPI, distributed memory parallelism
 - C++ Compiler

-# Library Usage
+# Deemo Usage
 The most portable way to use this code is to ensure that all dependencies satisfied, and then compile.
-After that, simply place the file htucker-mpi.a to a location where you keep accessible linked libraries.
-Linking all dependencies is then accomplished by appending

-    -llapack -llapacke -lblas -lm -l/[location of libs for linking]/htucker-mpi.a

-to the linking section of the C++ compilation and linking commands.
+After that, there is will be an executable named

+    fp6dDemo.x

+in the same directory as the makefile.
+To run the demo, use the command

+    mpirun -np 11 ./fp6dDemo.x  [gridSize] [maxRank] [numIteration] [finalTime]

+in your terminal.
+Please note that a total of 11 MPI threads are used, so it is best to ensure that you have at least 11 logical processors on your computer.

+Notes on command line arguments:

+    gridSize:     The number of interior points on the side of a high dimensional box.
+    maxRank:      The maximum rank the HTucker truncaiton algorithm truncates to.
+    numIteration: The number of time steps.
+    finalTime:    The end time of the PDE solver.

 # Compiling
-Make sure all your dependencies are installed.
-The ones used by default in this library are listed with the following names in the Ubuntu 19.04 repositories.

-- libgomp1
-- liblapack3
-- liblapacke
-- libblas3
-- libgslcblas0
-- openmpi-bin
-- g++

-If these are installed, then compilation of the linkable library htucker-mpi.a should easily completed by running make in the same directory as this README file.
+Linking is handled automatically assuming that you have the dependencies suggested by the master branch readme.
+Just run make in the same directory as the makefile.